drossDS/ga_project_4/README.md

 ### Peacock Data Science Co.
 ### Jason Lu, Juan Marcucci, Dan Rossetti

->Peacock Data Science Co., have been contracted by the Alzheimer's Foundation to create a cutting edge diagnostic tool for the identification of Alzheimer's disease in MRI images.
+>Peacock Data Science Co., have been contracted by the Alzheimer's Foundation to create a cutting edge diagnostic tool for the Severity Classification of Alzheimer's Disease Using MRI Images.

 ### Table of contents: